Paper at IEEE VIS 2015 Personal Visualization Workshop

 Our publication Personal Learning Visualization was presented in the Personal Visualization: Exploring Data in Everyday Life workshop of IEEE VIS2015.
 You can have a look at the accepted papers, news and updates from the workshop at Vis4me.

-Learners have personal data, such as grades, feedback and statistics on how they fair or compare with the class.
+Abstract - Learners have personal data, such as grades, feedback and statistics on how they fair or compare with the class.
 But, data focusing on their personal learning is lacking, as it does not get updated regularly (being updated at the end of a taught session) and the displayed information is generally a single grade.
 Consequently, it is difficult for students to use this information to adapt their behavior, and help them on their learning journey.
 Yet, there is a rich set of data that could be captured and help students learn better.
 What is required is dynamically, regularly updated personal data, that is displayed to students in a timely way.
 Such ‘personal data’ can be presented to the student through ‘personal visualizations’ that engender ‘personal learning’.
 In this paper we discuss our journey into developing learning systems and our resulting experience with learners.
 We present a vision, to integrate new technologies and visualization solutions, in order to encourage and develop personal learning that employs the visualization of personal learning data.